sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 Now, using this dag, any scheduling order following a topological sort will produce an execution indistinguishable from the original order.

-Their algorithm travels down the dag from the roots and selects *candidates* ---  instructions whose immediate predecessors have all been scheduled (or root instructions).
+Their algorithm travels down the dag from the roots and selects *candidates*---instructions whose immediate predecessors have all been scheduled (or root instructions).

 When choosing the "best" candidate to schedule, they provide two guidelines:
  1. Schedule an instruction that will not interlock with the one just scheduled (if possible).